Szafter12/Szafter12/README.md

 ## Hi there 👋

-I am Jakub, a CS student @ AGH Krakow.
+I am Jakub, a CS student @ AGH University of Krakow.
 Focused on Systems Engineering, High-Performance Computing (HPC), and the hardware-software boundary.
 Currently building in Modern C++, C, and diving into CUDA/GPU architecture.

 🌱 Currently I'm working through the "Computer Systems A Programmer's Perspective" book.